mdn/content/files/en-us/web/manifest/categories/index.md

 {{QuickLinksWithSubpages("/en-US/docs/Web/Manifest")}}

 The `categories` manifest member lets you specify one or more classifications for your web application.
-These classifications help users discover your app in distribution platforms, such as Google Play Store, where apps are organized by category.
+These categories help users discover your app in app stores.

 > [!NOTE]
-> The `categories` member is optional and purely advisory.
-> Distribution platforms may choose to ignore it and may use different values when presenting your app.
+> The `categories` member is optional, and app stores may use different values when presenting your app.

 ## Syntax